1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Late-Stage Growth Capital

 Late-stage funding (Series B and beyond) in Israel reached $4.2 billion in 2024, representing 45% of total funding.
-This demonstrates ecosystem maturation with companies scaling successfully to global market leadership.
+This demonstrates that Israel startups are maturing successfully to global market leadership, not just producing early-stage activity.
+For a breakdown of what each funding stage means for your prospecting strategy, see our startup funding stages guide.

 Government Support & Incentives